KorivashC/Run-your-own-bot/README.md

 // You must use these node_moduels to run everything

-// This bot was created for people with simple java knowledge, if you have any questions please DM me on discord
+// This bot was created for people with simple java knowledge.

-// Korivash#0001